WillYallop/portfolio/content/blog/why-and-how-i-remade-the-anyrep-appliance-repairs-website.md

 ---

 ## What is Anyrep Appliance Repairs?
 Anyrep is an appliance repair business that my dad owns and runs that specialises in domestic and commercial appliance repairs.
-This covers appliance repairs from washing machines and fridges, all the way to walk in freezer units and fryers like the ones you might find at your favourite restaurants.
+This covers appliance repairs from <a href="https://www.anyrep.co.uk/washing-machine-repairs/">washing machines</a> and <a href="https://www.anyrep.co.uk/fridge-and-freezer-repairs/">fridges</a>, all the way to walk in freezer units and fryers like the ones you might find at your favourite restaurants.

 ## The Story
 On the 4th of October, I took it upon myself to remake the Anyrep Appliance Repairs website again (yes again..).
 The version of the site that was live before this was made very early in my web development journey; quite frankly it didn't reach the targets I set for it.
 It lacked SEO, information on the appliance repair services, and left room for improvement when it came to converting visitors into clients.